 Additionally, the sales engineer uses their technical background to audit the product development pipeline for opportunities to update existing features or build new ones altogether.
 The outcome?
 An optimized customer experience that better aligns with the target audience’s needs.

 Some companies also give sales engineers their own sales team to manage, which requires them to have business leadership and management skills.

 According to the Bureau of Labor Statistics, the employment of sales engineers is projected to grow 6% between 2019 and 2029, which is faster than the occupation-wide average.
 Overall, it’s a stable position that provides a good opportunity to expand your skillset and further your career.

-To summarize, sales engineers will benefit from some or all of these key skills and background experience:
+To summarize, sales engineers will benefit from some or all of these key skills and background sales experience:

 That said, the day-to-day responsibilities vary depending on the company you work for and the industry you work in.
 In a Quora post, sales engineer Ankita Bhosle described how the role functions on her team at Fiat Lux:

 “We usually work closely alongside a sales rep but have a clear distinction of duties between us, in that, we address all the technical questions and concerns while the sales rep addresses pricing/billing, administrative stuff, is usually the primary point of contact and is also responsible for managing the relationship.”

 Here is a general list of day-to-day sales engineer responsibilities: